 Now, it can happen to any boat, no matter how well found and well handled, that a time will come when human skill and effort can do no more to rescue it from a perilous position.
 But if you have points in the black box you can spend them to ensure that your boat will survive.
 Actually, you don’t have to withdraw the points.
 They expend themselves automatically as necessary.

-Other boats battling the same circumstances as you, but lacking points in their black boxes, are less likely to survive.
 Those who don’t understand the mysteries of small boats sailing on big waters will say you were just lucky.
 And, depending on how you define luck, or good fortune, they may be right.
 What they don’t know is that you earned your luck.

 When Virgil said fortune favors the bold, he wasn’t thinking about the sea.
 On the contrary, good fortune on small sailboats favors the cautious, the organized, and those with enough imagination to wonder what the hell can go wrong next.
 Because it will.